Table of Contents

 </queries>

-If you enable obfuscation for Java code, you need to exclude the cn.easyar namespace.
+If code obfuscation is enabled for Java code, the namespace cn.easyar must be excluded.

 EasyAR Sense uses class name reflection to obtain Java types via JNI at runtime.
 If classes under cn.easyar are obfuscated or renamed, it may lead to undefined behavior.